 In future years, real property tax can go up a maximum of 3% per year if the property is owner-occupied.
-If the property is an investment house, a 6% rate increase is possible each fiscal year.
-With appreciation, the tax difference can be a lot depending on the age of the home.
+If the property is an investment house, an 8% rate increase is possible each fiscal year.
+With the current market values, the tax difference can be a lot depending on the age of the home.

 If the property is sold, the new owner continues at the same rate that the previous owner had until the next tax year.
 Then the increase rate could change depending on if the property is owner-occupied or if it’s an investment home.
 YOU MUST FILE with the Tax Assessor to keep the 3% or to change to a 3% rate increase with a resale home purchase.

 If you buy a new or resale home, check that your cap rate is correct on your annual assessment and bill.
 They will adjust your rate for the NEXT year if their June deadline date has passed.
 This can also be done online.

 Residency status is reported thru escrow but not necessarily applied.
 Request a reassessment from the county assessor’s office if there is an error.
 If you feel your tax is too high, you can always have your taxes re-assessed.
 This can especially be an issue if you purchased a former rental property.

 What’s The Truth About Nevada’s Cost of Living

 Room tax continues to go up to cover many things in Nevada.
 With 150,000+ hotel rooms filled each night in Vegas alone, a 13.38% room tax adds up quickly.
 I thank all tourists for paying my state income tax and consider that a benefit we receive for sharing our city.